Our Ultimate Guide to Hotels in Hawaii Using Points

 How to Earn Hilton Points

-Hilton Co-branded cards.
+Hilton Co-branded Cards.
 American Express has a lineup of 3 personal and 1 business card that earn points directly to your Hilton Honors account.
 And, American Express allows you to have all of these cards at one time, making it super easy to accumulate a large amount of points rather quickly.

 Looking for a card?
 Some of our favorite American Express Hilton cards are the American Express Hilton Honors Aspire and the American Express Hilton Honors Business Card.